Antoinette Bower: Television

+Bower started her television career in Canada in 1958, appearing in the CBC Television made-for-TV film The Telltale Heart, and in an episode of The Unforeseen.
+She had a recurring role in Hudson's Bay (1959), and appeared in episodes of Heritage in 1960.
+That same year, she wrote, produced and narrated an hour-long profile of actor Barry Morse and his family for CBC Radio.

 While visiting friends in Los Angeles, Bower landed her first role on an American series, appearing in the January 1961 episode "Night Cry", of the series Hong Kong.
-She continued with steady work on American television, amassing appearances on such programs as Ben Casey, The Fugitive, Combat!, Twelve O'Clock High, The Invaders, Mannix, Mission: Impossible (in 4 episodes), Perry Mason, The Big Valley, The Six Million Dollar Man, Kojak, Star Trek, Hogan's Heroes (in 3 different roles), Cannon, Columbo, Hawaii Five-O, The Twilight Zone and Murder, She Wrote.
+She continued working in the 1960s in Thriller, Alfred Hitchcock Presents, The Twilight Zone (1963) as Eve Norda in the episode "Probe 7, Over and Out".
+Bower continued with steady work on American television, amassing appearances on such programs as Ben Casey, The Fugitive, Combat!, Twelve O'Clock High, Kraft Suspense Theatre as Gillian ("Rapture at Two-Forty", pilot for Run for Your Life), The Invaders, Mannix, Mission: Impossible (in 4 episodes), Perry Mason, The Big Valley, Star Trek ("Catspaw"), Hogan's Heroes (in 3 different roles), and The Name of the Game ("Laurie Marie").
+In the 1970s and 1980s, Bower was in Cannon, Columbo, Hawaii Five-O, The Six Million Dollar Man, Kojak, Hart to Hart, the made-for-TV movies A Death of Innocence (1971) and The Cowboy and the Ballerina (1984), and Murder, She Wrote.
 She appeared in the miniseries The Thorn Birds (1983).

-In the 1970s and 1980s she appeared in the movies A Death of Innocence (1971); Die Sister, Die!
-(1972, released in 1978); Prom Night (1980); The Cowboy and the Ballerina (1984); The Evil That Men Do (1984) and Club Paradise (1986).

-In 1979, Bower co-starred in four episodes of Mutual Radio Theater.